DESKTOP

 Celebrating Neurodiversity

 We believe that neurodiversity is a natural and valuable aspect of human variation.
-Our neuroaffirming practice embraces the understanding that neurological differences, such as autism, ADHD, and other neurodevelopmental conditions, are a part of the diverse fabric of humanity.
+Our neuroaffirming approach recognises that neurological differences, including autism, ADHD, and other neurodevelopmental conditions, are part of the diverse fabric of humanity.

 Hand holding a small plant sprout inside a circular border, symbolizing growth or nurturing.